troglobit/watchdogd/README.md

-By default, `watchdogd` forks off a daemon in the background, opens the `/dev/watchdog` device, attempts to set the default WDT timeout to 20 seconds and then goes into an endless loop where it kicks the watchdog every 10 seconds.
+By default, `watchdogd` forks off a daemon in the background, opens the `/dev/watchdog` device, attempts to set the default WDT timeout to 20 seconds, and then enters its main loop where it kicks the watchdog every 10 seconds.

-If a device driver does not support setting the WDT timeout, `watchdogd` attempts to query the actual (possibly hard coded) watchdog timeout and then uses half that time as the kick interval.
+If a WDT device driver does not support setting the timeout, `watchdogd` attempts to query the actual (possibly hard coded) watchdog timeout and then uses half that time as the kick interval.

-When `watchdogd` backgrounds itself syslog is implicitly used for all informational and debug messages.
+When `watchdogd` backgrounds itself, syslog is implicitly used for all informational and debug messages.
 If a user requests to run the daemon in the foreground `watchdogd` will also log to `STDERR` and `STDOUT`, unless the user gives the `--syslog` argument to force use of syslog.

+The `/etc/watchdogd.conf` file and the command line control toool `watchdogctl` can be used to enable more features and query status.

 Debugging